-FCA Additional Quality Requirements are one of those quality documents that are directly identified in the latest revision of customer specific requirements (CSR) for IATF 16949: 2016 on the IATF website.
+Stellantis-FCA Additional Quality Requirements AQR are one of those quality documents that are directly identified in the latest revision of customer specific requirements (CSR) for IATF 16949: 2016 on the IATF website.

-Organization unfamiliarity of Additional Quality Requirements can have very serious consequences in cooperation with FCA.
-That is why it is important, that a dedicated production plant to the production of components for a new launch is aware of the existence of such a document and will meet all the requirements contained therein.
+Organization unfamiliarity of Additional Quality Requirements can have very serious consequences in cooperation with Stellantis-FCA client.
+Each dedicated organization plant to the production of components for a new launch should be aware of the existence of such a document and should meet all the requirements contained therein.

-There are two main reasons why organizations may not be aware of this document.
+There are two main reasons why organizations may not be aware about AQR